ConorMcNamee/old-portfolio/_posts/revolutionize-your-marketing.md

 Cloud technology provides business with the flexibility, scalability and cost-effectiveness making it the perfect solution for marketing

-By the end of this article, you will how cloud technology can help you take your marketing efforts to the next level.
+By the end of this article, you will know how cloud technology can help you take your marketing efforts to the next level.

 # How Can Cloud Computing Revolutionize Your Marketing?